stansL/bankaccount/README.md

 It bundles all the dependencies using maven.

 #Steps to Run 1
-1. Clone the repo from https://github.com/stansL/bankaccount.git or from the shared bitbucket link
+1. Clone the repo from https://github.com/stansL/bankaccount.git or from the shared bitbucket https://bitgreid@bitbucket.org/bitgreid/bankaccount.git
 2. mvn clean install the application
 3. Run the built bank-1.0-SNAPSHOT.jar jar file, this spawns the necessary bootstrapping to setup the server running on http://localhost:8080/api/...
 4. To test the end points, open up postmaster or any other rest client and access the following endpoints